-Naked Trump Statue Up For Auction Missing Testicles To Make A Point — Nude Trump Eyed To Fetch $20K To $30K
+Naked Trump Statue Up For Auction Missing Testicles To Make A Point: Nude Trump Eyed To Fetch $20K To $30K

 Back in 2016 city workers taking down the statue told the Gothamist, “NYC Parks stands firmly against any unpermitted erection in city parks, no matter how small.”
 That sentence seemed to have more than just one meaning.

 The auction house is calling Trump’s naked statue the highlight of their first Street & Urban Art auction.
 This may surprise you when you hear the names of other artists who have art pieces going on the auction block at this same event.
-According to Julien’s Auction House, pieces from famous artists like Andy Warhol, Jean Michel Basquiat, Paul McCarthy and Banksy are also featured in this auction.
+According to Julien’s Auction House, pieces from famous artists like Andy Warhol, Jean Michel Basquiat, Paul McCarthy, and Banksy are also featured in this auction.

-You can get all the information as to the time of the auction and exhibition, along with how to register to bid online or by phone on the Julien’s Auction House site here.
+You can get all the information as to the time of the auction and exhibition, along with how to register to bid online or by phone, on the Julien’s Auction House site here.